MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

 "The distortions and the far-reaching implications that those maps carry within the broader geopolitical and human landscapes make the topic extremely sensitive."
 (Respinti, 2024)
 </blockquote>

-<p>Similar concerns were voiced by B. Sebastian (Modern Diplomacy) and the editing team behind Investigative Journalism Reportika.</p>

-<p>Meanwhile, Oiwan Lam, a regional editor at Global Voices for Northeast Asia and media activist based in Hong Kong, pointed out that the 2023 standard map of China had "nothing new":</p>
+<p>Similar concerns were voiced by B. Sebastian (Modern Diplomacy) and the editing team behind Investigative Journalism Reportika.</p>Meanwhile, Oiwan Lam, a regional editor at Global Voices for Northeast Asia and media activist based in Hong Kong, pointed out that the 2023 standard map of China had "nothing new":</p>

 <blockquote>
 "The map is consistent with China's previous claims, which have extended its jurisdiction over disputed areas along India and Russia's borders and in the South China Sea."
 (Lam, 2023)